MetaMask/template-sync/README.md

 ## Caveats

-- The `.yarnrc.yml` file is not copied, as it can potentially cause issues with the local repository.
-Yarn 3 must be installed manually, and the file must be copied manually.
 - Existing files cannot be merged, and will be either skipped or overwritten.
   - This does not apply to the `package.json` file, which will be merged with the latest dependencies and scripts.